-The resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and resources available to the Project.
-The Fair-share at Anselm ensures that individual users may consume approximately equal amount of resources per week.
-Detailed information in the Job scheduling section.
+The resources are allocated to the job in a fair-share fashion, subject to constraints set by the queue and the resources available to the Project.
+The Fair-share system of Anselm ensures that individual users may consume approximately equal amounts of resources per week.
+Detailed information can be found in the Job scheduling section.
 The resources are accessible via several queues for queueing the jobs.
 The queues provide prioritized and exclusive access to the computational resources.
-Following table provides the queue partitioning overview:
+The following table provides the queue partitioning overview:

 |queue||active project||project resources||nodes||min ncpus||priority||authorization||walltime|

 The qfree queue is not free of charge.
 Normal accounting applies.
-However, it allows for utilization of free resources, once a Project exhausted all its allocated computational resources.
-This does not apply for Directors Discreation's projects (DD projects) by default.
-Usage of qfree after exhaustion of DD projects computational resources is allowed after request for this queue.
+However, it allows for utilization of free resources, once a project has exhausted all its allocated computational resources.
+This does not apply to Director's Discretion projects (DD projects) by default.
+Usage of qfree after exhaustion of DD projects' computational resources is allowed after request for this queue.

-The qexp queue is equipped with the nodes not having the very same CPU clock speed.
-Should you need the very same CPU speed, you have to select the proper nodes during the PSB job submission.
+The qexp queue is equipped with nodes which do not have exactly the same CPU clock speed.
+Should you need the nodes to have exactly the same CPU speed, you have to select the proper nodes during the PSB job submission.

-- qexp, the Express queue: This queue is dedicated for testing and running very small jobs.
+- qexp, the Express queue: This queue is dedicated to testing and running very small jobs.
 It is not required to specify a project to enter the qexp.
-There are 2 nodes always reserved for this queue (w/o accelerator), maximum 8 nodes are available via the qexp for a particular user, from a pool of nodes containing Nvidia accelerated nodes (cn181-203), MIC accelerated nodes (cn204-207) and Fat nodes with 512GB RAM (cn208-209).
-This enables to test and tune also accelerated code or code with higher RAM requirements.
-The nodes may be allocated on per core basis.
-No special authorization is required to use it.
+There are always 2 nodes reserved for this queue (w/o accelerators), a maximum 8 nodes are available via the qexp for a particular user, from a pool of nodes containing Nvidia accelerated nodes (cn181-203), MIC accelerated nodes (cn204-207) and Fat nodes with 512GB of RAM (cn208-209).
+This enables us to test and tune accelerated code and code with higher RAM requirements.
+The nodes may be allocated on a per core basis.
+No special authorization is required to use qexp.
 The maximum runtime in qexp is 1 hour.

 - qprod, the Production queue: This queue is intended for normal production runs.
-It is required that active project with nonzero remaining resources is specified to enter the qprod.
+It is required that an active project with nonzero remaining resources is specified to enter the qprod.
 All nodes may be accessed via the qprod queue, except the reserved ones.
-178 nodes without accelerator are included.
-Full nodes, 16 cores per node are allocated.
+178 nodes without accelerators are included.
+Full nodes, 16 cores per node, are allocated.
 The queue runs with medium priority and no special authorization is required to use it.
 The maximum runtime in qprod is 48 hours.

-- qnvidia, qmic, qfat, the Dedicated queues: The queue qnvidia is dedicated to access the Nvidia accelerated nodes, the qmic to access MIC nodes and qfat the Fat nodes.
-It is required that active project with nonzero remaining resources is specified to enter these queues.
-23 nvidia, 4 mic and 2 fat nodes are included.
-Full nodes, 16 cores per node are allocated.
+- qnvidia, qmic, qfat, the Dedicated queues: The queue qnvidia is dedicated to accessing the Nvidia accelerated nodes, the qmic to accessing MIC nodes and qfat the Fat nodes.
+It is required that an active project with nonzero remaining resources is specified to enter these queues.
+23 nvidia, 4 mic, and 2 fat nodes are included.
+Full nodes, 16 cores per node, are allocated.
 The queues run with very high priority, the jobs will be scheduled before the jobs coming from the qexp queue.
-An PI needs explicitly ask support for authorization to enter the dedicated queues for all users associated to her/his Project.
+An PI needs to explicitly ask support for authorization to enter the dedicated queues for all users associated with her/his project.

-- qfree, The Free resource queue: The queue qfree is intended for utilization of free resources, after a Project exhausted all its allocated computational resources (Does not apply to DD projects by default.
-DD projects have to request for persmission on qfree after exhaustion of computational resources.).
-It is required that active project is specified to enter the queue, however no remaining resources are required.
+- qfree, The Free resource queue: The queue qfree is intended for utilization of free resources, after a project has exhausted all of its allocated computational resources (Does not apply to DD projects by default; DD projects have to request persmission to use qfree after exhaustion of computational resources).
+It is required that active project is specified to enter the queue.
 Consumed resources will be accounted to the Project.
-Only 178 nodes without accelerator may be accessed from this queue.
-Full nodes, 16 cores per node are allocated.
+Access to the qfree queue is automatically removed if consumed resources exceed 120% of the resources allocated to the Project.
+Only 180 nodes without accelerators may be accessed from this queue.
+Full nodes, 16 cores per node, are allocated.
 The queue runs with very low priority and no special authorization is required to use it.
 The maximum runtime in qfree is 12 hours.

 Jobs that exceed the reserved wall clock time (Req'd Time) get killed automatically.
-Wall clock time limit can be changed for queuing jobs (state Q) using the qalter command, however can not be changed for a running job (state R).
+The wall clock time limit can be changed for queuing jobs (state Q) using the qalter command, however it cannot be changed for a running job (state R).

-Anselm users may check current queue configuration at https://extranet.it4i.cz/anselm/queues.
+Anselm users may check the current queue configuration here.

-Check the status of jobs, queues and compute nodes at https://extranet.it4i.cz/anselm/
+Check the status of jobs, queues and compute nodes here.

 Display the queue status on Anselm: